CodersCampus/supportDocs/docs/item/WHO_IS_DAVID_ROBERTS.md

 David Roberts operates as “Crushing Digital”.
 His job is to help dev’s get a job, he will help you with your resume, git profile, and LinkedIn profile.

 He is in our slack, I usually recommend reaching out to him after assignment one once you are settled in.
-You get free access to him, and while technically not required, I highly suggest working with him unless you are just taking the bootcamp for a way to pass the time :).
+You get FREE access to him as a member of the bootcamp!!!!, and while technically not required, I highly suggest working with him unless you are just taking the bootcamp for a way to pass the time :).

 David Roberts is here to make sure you are prepared to take it all the way, and get a job.